taulantkoka/taulantkoka.github.io/_pages/project-signal-recovery.md

 A particularly nice consequence: if signals are sparse in an overcomplete dictionary $\mathbf{D} \in \mathbb{C}^{N \times p}$ (with $p > N$), then each channel's subspace is spanned by whichever columns of $\mathbf{D}$ its coefficients are supported on.
 The union-of-subspaces theorem applies directly, and the RFRP condition reduces to requiring that $\mathbf{D}$ satisfies a $K \times K$-RFRP (any $K \times K$ submatrix has full rank), which random dictionaries satisfy with probability 1.

-This means **shuffled compressed sensing** — recovering sparse signals from shuffled measurements — fits naturally into the framework.
+This means **shuffled compressed sensing**, recovering sparse signals from shuffled measurements, fits naturally into the framework.

 ---